 If you decide to pursue an actively managed portfolio option, it’s crucial to be aware of which investments are most applicable for a hands-on approach.
 Active management is best suited for markets where information and analysis can be more difficult to attain—specialists in these areas may have a better chance of exceeding their benchmarks after incorporating fees.
 Notable sectors, like U.S. Small Cap equity, Emerging Markets equity, fixed income and High Yield bonds, can help an active investor outperform his or her fees.

 When does passive make sense?

-Passive investing makes sense for people who are looking to sit on their funds.
-These individuals want a long-term strategy that emphasizes a return from the underlying asset allocation rather than tactical positioning in fluctuating markets, but will post appropriate returns with patience, time, and low cost.
+Passive investing, for example in a mercedes benz aktie (share), makes sense for people who are looking to sit on their funds.
+These individuals want a long-term strategy that emphasizes a return from the underlying asset allocation rather than tactical positioning in fluctuating markets but will post appropriate returns with patience, time, and low cost.
 This can be both a good and bad situation—many investors appreciate the status quo and value less volatility over potential investment outperformance.

 A combination of the two is the best strategy for most investors.
 People that understand which sectors offer the best opportunities for outperformance can utilize both active and passive management to create efficient, diversified portfolios that maximize returns while minimizing fees.
 The active versus passive decision is one that is based on a predetermined strategy and philosophy, not merely reacting to whatever may be moving the markets during a particular time.
 Like most investment strategies, the ability to outperform depends on maintaining whatever course you have set with your advisor through the constantly evolving markets.